opendatamesh-initiative/odm-platform-adapter-validator-opa/README.md

       ```

 2. **Policy Validation:**
     - The policy is validated using the evaluation request content.
-For example:
+    - The input object passed for validation has this structure:
+      ```json
+      {
+      "input": {
+       // The policy event content (varies based on the event, but always includes currentState/afterState) }
+      }
+      ```
+    - An example of a validation call can be:
        ```
        POST <...>/v1/data/org/opendatamesh/allow
        ```
     - The `/allow` part is required so that the OPA server response is always a simple `true` or `false` value, not a
       complex object (it must be like the **Basic Deny/Allow Decision** of the following list).
 This simplification
       ensures the validator receives consistent results when evaluating policies.
 Here are typical